hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 GraphQL queries can be parameterized with variables for reuse and easy construction of queries on the client-side.

-In the simple example above, assume the limit parameter is configurable by the user viewing the page, then it would be easier to pass a variable to the field argument.
+In the example above, assume the limit parameter is configurable by the user viewing the page, then it would be easier to pass a variable to the field argument.

 ```
 query ($limit: Int) {